purpleidea/mgmt/docs/function-guide.md

 }
 ```

-As you can see, we read our inputs from the `input` channel, and write to the
+As you can see, we read our inputs from the `input` channel and write to the
 `output` channel.
 Our code is careful to never block or deadlock, and can always
 exit if a close signal is requested.
 It also cleans up after itself by closing
 the `output` channel when it is done using it.
 This is done easily with `defer`.